dc4eu/educational-pilot/sectorial-rulebook/verification.md

            - Mandatory 1 Learing outcome
              - Linked to the Learing outome:
                - 1 Competence
-       - 1 assessment
+       - 1 Assessment
-       - But:
+       - But, take into account, that:
          - More Learning outcomes can be included
          - More Competences and/or Skills can be linked to a Learning outcome
    - Check required elements